Fabio Mangone

+Biography

-Born in Caravaggio, he was a pupil of Alessandro Bisnati, and succeeded him as architect for the Duomo of Milan.
-Later he was professor architecture at the Accademia Ambrosiana.
+Born in Caravaggio, he was a pupil of Alessandro Bisnato, and succeeded him as architect for the Duomo of Milan.
+Later, he was a professor of architecture at the Accademia Ambrosiana.

 He was assisted by Francesco Maria Richini and others in the rebuilding of the famous Biblioteca Ambrosiana, centering on the large classical enclosed courtyards (1608) of the Collegio Elvetico (now Archivio di Stato or state archives), commissioned by the cardinal Federico Borromeo.
-The two courtyards are surrounded by a double columns.
-The facade was completed by Richini.
+The two courtyards are surrounded by double columns.
+The façade was completed by Richini.
 The sculpture on the facade is by Dionigi Bussola.
 He also worked on the completion of the church of San Sebastiano in Milan.